What is a Wisconsin registered agent?

 • Other official government correspondence

-Every domestic or foreign entity on file with the Wisconsin Department of Financial Institutions must continuously maintain a registered agent throughout the life of the business.
-This legal requirement ensures that courts and government agencies can reach you when necessary.
+Every domestic or foreign entity type that Wisconsin law requires to maintain a registered agent (corporations, LLCs, LLPs, and nonstock corporations, among others) must designate one with the Department of Financial Institutions and keep that designation current throughout the life of the business.
+The requirement exists so courts and government agencies can reach you when necessary.

 Benefits of having a Wisconsin registered agent

-Registered agents provide several advantages beyond meeting legal requirements:
+Registered agents provide several advantages beyond meeting the legal requirement:

 • Privacy protection: Keeps your home address out of public records